Robert’s brother, Richard was born to William Duke of Normandy and Matilda of Flanders.

 Robert’s mother, Matilda of Flanders, died.

-Following the death of his mother, Robert embarked on a period of travelling around Europe.
+Following the death of his mother, Robert decided to make a tour of Europe.
 In Italy he tried to win the hand of Matilda of Tuscany but failed..

 1087 (9th September)

-Robert, as the eldest son, felt that he should be King of England and planned an invasion to take the crown from his brother, William.
+As the eldest son, Robert felt that he should have succeeded as King of England and planned an invasion to take the crown from his brother, William.
 He asked his younger brother, Henry, to loan him some money to finance the venture.
 Henry initially refused but then came to an arrangement whereby Henry purchased lands in the Cotentin for a sum of money.
 Henry was given the title Count of Cotentin.

 Robert’s uncle, Odo of Bayeux